yongjinjiang/portfolio1/app/data/about.md

 <details> <summary> MS years</summary>
 <ul>
-<li>In 1997, I <b>proposed an method</b> to extend the finite cluster mean-field theories for the quantum transversal Ising model with spin half and spin one case to the general spin case and sucessfully finished the benchmark calcultion.
+<li>In 1997, I <b>figured out a method</b> to extend the finite cluster mean-field theories for the quantum transversal Ising model with spin half and spin one case to the general spin case and successfully finished the benchmark calculations.
 Meanwhile, I learned to program in Fortran.
 Also, I learned to do numerical simulations based on the <b>Monte Carlo algorithm</b> as well as density matrix renormalization groups(DMRG) algorithms.
 I ranked #1 in the physics class on advanced quantum mechanics and group theory.
 I won the ping-pong championship in graduate school at Suzhou University.</li>
 <li>In 1999, I independently wrote a paper "Some notions about broken-symmetry", proposing a unified way to understand the relation between thermodynamics, statistical mechanics, and mean-field theories.
 This paper was highly regarded by some senior professors.
 In June of 1999, I got my MS degree in theoretical physics from Suzhou University and entered Fudan University to continue my academic career in physics.</li>
 </ul>
 </details>

-<details> <summary> Ph.D years</summary>
+<details> <summary> Ph.D. years</summary>
 <ul>
-<li>From 1999 to 2000, I systematically learned continuous group theory and <b>made a prediction</b> on SO(5) theory proposed by Shoucheng Zhang(an outstanding Professor from Stanford University) for high Tc superconductors.</li>
+<li>From 1999 to 2000, I systematically learned Lie group and Lie algebra and <b>made a prediction</b> on SO(5) theory proposed by Shoucheng Zhang(an outstanding Professor from Stanford University) for high Tc superconductors.</li>
 <li>In 2000, I became deeply interested in <b>Buddhism</b>.
-Together with some friends from philosophical department, we organized many seminars and activities in Fudan University.</li>
+Together with some friends from the philosophical department, we organized many seminars and activities in Fudan University.</li>
-<li>In 2002, I got my Ph.D in theoretical physics from Fudan University(Top 5 in China).
+<li>In 2002, I got my Ph.D. in theoretical physics from Fudan University(Top 5 in China).
 During the years, I published 4 papers in the areas of high Tc superconductivity and magnetic systems.
-I did a lot <b>MATLAB and Fortran numerical simulations</b> in these projects.</li>
+I did a lot <b>MATLAB and Fortran numerical simulations</b> in those projects.</li>
 </ul>
 </details>
 <details> <summary> Postdoc Research</summary>
 <ul>
-<li>I worked as postdoc researcher in the Center of Advanced Study at Tsinghua University(Beijing) during 2002 to 2004.
+<li>I worked as a postdoc researcher in the Center of Advanced Study at Tsinghua University(Beijing) from 2002 to 2004.
 In 2003, three of us(the leader is Tao Li, an outstanding expert on the strongly correlated physics in China) proposed a mean-field theory for the strongly correlated model for high Tc superconductivity on the triangular lattice.
-I obtained a complete phase diagram after three months of hard work on every detail of theory, including a large number of numerical simulations to </b>optimize several sets of different parameters</b> for the projected solution.</li>
+I obtained a complete phase diagram after three months of hard work on every detail of theory, including a large number of numerical simulations to <b>optimize several sets of different parameters</b> for the projected solution.</li>
 </ul>
 </details>